JoanCermeno/API_pais_estado_ciudad/README.md

 # Get Started
+Once the repository has been cloned, you must do an `npm install`
+Now you must download the database. from the following link. as the sql file is a bit heavy.
+I hosted it in google driver
+<a href="https://drive.google.com/file/d/1m4TIBFPlIZPmynR9JjDTtHootvQwVGH6/view?usp=share_link"> the magic File sql xD </a>

+before of start the application.
+Import in your client mysql a new databases called "world". or if you are using Lampp or Xampp Go to <a>/opt/lampp/bin/mariadb</a> this for linux. on windows  you executed xampp and in the CLI type this...

+`source > seed/world.sql`
+note: run that in you root directory proyect... await. this sql insert all tables and data nesesary...

-Once the repository has been cloned, you must do an `npm install` to download the project dependencies, then execute the `npm run dev` command.
+to download the project dependencies, then execute the `npm run dev` command.
 This will start the server and you will be able to make requests to the following routes...